ArshD1230/rplace/README.md

 ## Design

 We designed this system using the principles that the [original creators of r/place used](https://www.redditinc.com/blog/how-we-built-rplace/).
-Using Amazon Web Services, our system is a fully serverless experience with a multiude of Amazon services working together which includes:
+Using Amazon Web Services, our system is a fully serverless experience with a multitude of Amazon services working together which includes:
 - Amplify
 - Lambda
 - Elasticache